 At Wingrove we are continually assessing our pupils and recording their progress.
 Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.
-As part of the assessment process, Wingrove staff undertake agreement trialling sessions three times a year in cross phase groups.
+As part of the assessment process, Wingrove staff undertake agreement trialling several times a year in cross phase groups and across the school.
 The purpose of these groups is to moderate assessments across the school.
 A sample of children's writing is also kept by the subject leader.
-There are also assessed writing samples on the Primary Strategy Website for staff to use to moderate their own assessments.
-(See app.
-3)